srsudar/eg/eg/examples/git.md

     git help <command>

-`git` is a complex command.
+`git` is complex.
 It takes a number of verb-like commands that control `git` repositories and files.
-Examples for some commonly used commands are shown in their own sections.
+Examples are shown in sections for commands and for specific scenarios.